-WARN Act claims against Yellow may not be settled this year
+WARN Act claims against Yellow likely to be reduced

 The outcome of nearly 25,000 claims by employees that Yellow Corp. gave inadequate notice before mass layoffs may not be resolved this year.